kubeflow/website/content/en/docs/reference/katib/v1alpha3/katib.md

 +++

-This is legacy gRPC API reference for Katib v1alpha3 version.
+This is the legacy gRPC API reference for Katib v1alpha3 version.
 Corresponding Katib documentation can be found in
 [1.0 Kubeflow documentation.](https://v1-0-branch.kubeflow.org/docs/components/hyperparameter-tuning/)